Kinometric Kinometric Data Analyzer Test / Debug Tool

 RiskMitigation

-M1: Improper Platform UsageProper use of iOS Keychain, Android Keystore
+M1: Improper Platform UsageProper use of the Android Keystore and platform security APIs

 M2: Insecure Data StorageEncrypted storage, no sensitive data in logs